-Muslim teenager features on UK's New Year Honours list
+Muslim teenager features on UK's New Year Honours list after raising thousands for charity

 Britain's traditional New Years Honours has recognised 13-year-old Ibrahim Yousaf for his charity work in Manchester.